 - Succinct: Is short and easy to type

-If your domain checks the 4 boxes above, you’ve laid the foundation for a great website and a successful internet marketing campaign.
-Speaking of internet marketing, your web address is is a critical marketing component, and it will be present on a variety of materials including business cards, listing directories, and other promotional content.
+If your domain follows these best practices, you’ve laid the foundation for a great website and a successful internet marketing campaign.
+When considering your internet marketing strategies, your web address is a critical marketing component, and it will be present on a variety of materials including business cards, listing directories, and other promotional content.
 Knowing this should inspire you to consider ramifications before making a final decision on your website’s URL address.
 Call (800) 353-5758 for domain name registration for roofing websites.

 Avoiding Exact Match Domains

 In 2012, Google launched an EMD Update, which penalized low-quality websites with exact match domains (EMDs).
-In summary, EMD”s are domain names that attempt to exploit search engines by claiming the same name as a high volume keyword.
+This means that EMDs, or domain names that attempt to exploit search engines by claiming the same name as a high volume keyword, are now penalized.
 For example; cheap-roofing-services.com would be problematic, especially if the content was porous.
-Google discourages the following domain / website qualities:
+Google discourages the following domain/website qualities:

 - Bare: Websites with exact match domains but little content, or poor quality content can be penalized